Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample4_NamespaceTopics.md

     });
 ```

-Now that are events have been published, we can use our configured [namespace topic event subscription](https://learn.microsoft.
+Now that our events have been published, we can use our configured [namespace topic event subscription](https://learn.microsoft.com/azure/templates/microsoft.eventgrid/namespaces/topics/eventsubscriptions?pivots=deployment-language-arm-template), to receive
-com/en-us/azure/templates/microsoft.eventgrid/namespaces/topics/eventsubscriptions?pivots=deployment-language-arm-template), to receive
 and process the events.
 There are three different actions you can take on a received event:
  - Acknowledge - this deletes the event from the subscription